 Advantages of proprietary software

 The proprietary model attracts a lot of developers, primarily because they get to commercialise their products.
 But there can be perks for proprietary software users, too.
-Here are some of the benefits to the closed source model.
+Here are some of the benefits to the closed source model, according to UI Bakery experts.

 The most obvious factor where developers are concerned is that creating proprietary software means they can make money.
 How else do you make money being a software developer?
 Developing a proprietary software solution provides a logical business plan.
 You spend time developing a product worth buying and sell it.